 Kyoto boasts an array of world-class gardens, majestic festivals, and delicate cuisine, all of which reflect the rhythms of nature and the changing seasons.
 At first glance Kyoto has not escaped the typical neon lights most Japanese cities have fallen victim too, but you will soon see past the bright lights to unearth the cities treasures.
-Tucked away among the shopping centres are the sacred shrines and time-honoured teahouses which lay quietly between businesses, while mysterious geisha scuttle down backstreets.
+Tucked away among the shopping centres are the sacred shrines and timehonoured teahouses which lay quietly between businesses, while mysterious geisha scuttle down backstreets.
 Kyoto's charm lies in these details, and whether you are here for three days or three years, the closer you look, the more you will discover.
 You can choose whether to explore this magnificent city on your own or arrange your own private guide to help you get under the skin of this beautiful city and visit the many must see spots.
-Please see Optional Activities under Essential Information, or speak with one of our sales team.
+Please see the private guides tab on holiday info for more details.